xcupsilon/xcupsilon/README.md

 # Who Dis?
 Hey there!
-I'm Rain — currently an 3D artist at Insomniac Games (Sony), working on *Marvel’s Spider-Man* and *Marvel's Wolverine*.
+I'm Rain — currently an 3D artist at Insomniac Games (Sony), working on AAA titles like *Marvel’s Spider-Man 2* and *Marvel's Wolverine*.
 I’m passionate about blending real-time technology with cinematographic storytelling and immersive gameplay.

 Previously at miHoYo (*Genshin Impact*), and trained in CS + Graphics (DMD) at the University of Pennsylvania.